Hero: The Superstar: Reception

 Abdullah Al Amin (Rubel) of The Daily Star gave the film two stars out of five.
 He described the plot lines as "tried and true" and, despite being trite, praised the strong script and story.
 He wrote that "Shakib Khan has done yet another great job" and complimented Sawdagor's performance as the villain.
 He criticized the costumes and makeup.

-Music
+Soundtrack

-The soundtrack of Hero: The Superstar composed by Ali Akram Shuvo, Arfin Rumi and Showkat Ali Emon with the lyrics penned by Sudip Kumar Dip & Kobir Bokul.
+The soundtrack of Hero: The Superstar was composed by Ali Akram Shuvo, Arfin Rumi and Shouquat Ali Imon with the lyrics penned by Sudip Kumar Dip, Kobir Bokul, and Zahid Akbar.
 The soundtrack features 5 tracks overall.